The two questions that we get asked the most about our camper van conversion and our camper van adventures……

 Sleeping a toddler in a camper van

 This can be tricky when space is tight.
 We found a great travel cot/tent that fitted just at the bottom of our bed.
 This worked great.
+We added a couple of yoga mats underneath for extra warmth.
 We also found the toddler inflatable beds fitted perfectly just at the bottom of our bed, too.
 This meant that we could get to our toddler quickly if they woke in the night without disturbing the other children.

 Sleeping a baby in a camper van